AlexandrosPanag/My_Python_Projects/Image Processing/README.md

-# Python Solutions
+# Image Processing

+A collection of Python utilities for image and video manipulation tasks.
-This repository contains my Python solutions for various problems, exercises, and challenges.
+This repository contains various tools for processing images and videos.

-The goal is to practice problem-solving, improve coding skills, and keep track of progress.
+##👤 Author

+**Alexandros Panagiotakopoulos**

+##📄 License

+**Copyright © 2025 Alexandros Panagiotakopoulos.
+All Rights Reserved.**
+**Licensed under Creative Commons Attribution 4.0 International License (CC BY 4.0).**